What is Zeroth’s Law of Thermodynamics?

 I mean, there is so many zeroth law of thermodynamics examples that can be seen in our everyday life.
 And the most common example is Thermometer.

-I hope you are well aware of the fact that what is a thermometer?
+I hope you are well aware of the fact that what is a thermometer.
 And how a thermometer works?
-But the thing you don’t know about thermometer is its working principle.
+But the thing you don’t know about thermometers is their working principle.
 The working of the thermometer is solely based on the zeroth law.

 A thermometer is the perfect example of the Zeroth Law Of Thermodynamics.
 If you don’t believe me check yourself.
 Just put a neutral thermometer under your tongue for say one minute.
-You will see that whatever is your body temperature, it will be shown on the thermometer.
+You will see that whatever your body temperature is, is will be shown on the thermometer.

 Highly Recommended, Top 6 Real-Life Gay Lussac Law Examples

-The other day to day example will be – like take a glass of normal water (say at 27-degree Celsius) and boiling water (say at 100-degree Celsius) and put them in your freeze for 4 or 5 hours.
+The other day-to-day example will be – like take a glass of normal water (say at 27 degrees Celsius) and boiling water (say at 100 degrees Celsius) and putting them in your freeze for 4 or 5 hours.